thefutureseer/express-way/SERVERS.md

 HEAD requests: A HEAD request is similar to a GET request, but it only returns the headers of the response, not the body.
 HEAD requests are often used to retrieve metadata about a resource, such as its size or last-modified date.

-These are the most common HTTP requests that you'll encounter when building a server with Express.
-However, depending on your use case and requirements, you may also need to handle other types of requests, such as PATCH requests or OPTIONS requests.
+..Depending on your use case and requirements, you may also need to handle other types of requests, such as PATCH requests or OPTIONS requests.